SomeTroglodyte/Scratchpad/Demos/GeoffKnorrMusicScraper.md

 Instructions:
 - `chmod 775 LeaderPortraitScraper.py`
 - `./LeaderPortraitScraper.py`
+- If you get an http 429 error (limited by server), just try again after a pause.
+The script will skip already downloaded tracks.
-- move the generated mods folder to your assets and activate as permanent audiovisual mod in the mod manager
+- move the generated mod's folder to your assets and activate as permanent audiovisual mod in the mod manager

 Caveats:
 - Needs python3